StephaneDUPUY/form-fastfood-recipe/README.md

 # form-fastfood-recipe

-Recipe to prepare burger form based
+Recipe to prepare burger form based with submission redirection

 ---